Background

 dfpic

 APlusPhysics.com is the creation of Dan Fullerton, in much-appreciated collaboration and conjunction with educators and contributors from a variety of backgrounds.
-Fullerton holds both bachelor of science and master of science degrees in microelectronic engineering from the Rochester Institute of Technology.
-He has also completed the Imaging Science Career Development Program at Eastman Kodak Company, a 600-hour corporate graduate program in imaging science, as well as secondary physics education certification from Drexel University.
+Fullerton holds both bachelor of science and master of science degrees in microelectronic engineering from the Rochester Institute of Technology, where he was president of Kappa Delta Rho, Iota Beta Chapter.
+He has completed the Imaging Science Career Development Program at Eastman Kodak Company, a 600-hour corporate graduate program in imaging science, as well as secondary physics education certification from Drexel University.

-Fullerton began his professional career as a research scientist in Eastman Kodak's Research Labs, focusing on plasma processing and thin film optics, before migrating to mass production in starting up Samsung Austin Semiconductor's Fab 1 in Austin, Texas.
+Fullerton began his professional career as a research scientist in Eastman Kodak's Research Labs, focusing on plasma processing and thin film optics, before migrating to mass microchip manufacturing in starting up Samsung Austin Semiconductor's Fab 1 in Austin, Texas.
 Following several years at Samsung, Fullerton returned to Eastman Kodak as a diffusion and LPCVD engineer, completing his master's degree and the Kodak two-year Image Science Career Development (ISCD) program before assuming management responsibilities as head of the Thin Films Engineering Group in Kodak's Image Sensor Solutions.
 In 2003, Fullerton joined the faculty of RIT's Microelectronic Engineering department, teaching the undergraduate course "Microelectronics Processing III" and the graduate course "Thin Film Processing" as an adjunct professor, including both online and on-campus sections.
-Following several years in Thin Films at Kodak, Fullerton transferred to head of the Packaging Engineering Group at Kodak for a change of pace.
+Following several years in Thin Films at Kodak, Fullerton accepted a promotion to head the Packaging Engineering Group at Kodak as a change of pace.
 By this time, however, the teaching bug had sunk in, and in 2008 Fullerton accepted a full-time position as a physics teacher at Irondequoit High School in Rochester, NY.
+He was named a New York State Master Physics Teacher in 2014.

 Publications